 Purpose of the role

-Provide HR advice and support to the HR Change Manager and wider OD team on large scale change and restructuring as part of our Fit for the Future (FFtF) programme.
+Provide HR advice and support to the Senior HR Adviser and wider OD team on both small and large scale change and restructuring as part of our transformation programmes.
 To coordinate and deliver a range of supporting HR activity throughout the change journey for impacted staff and managers.
 Key elements will include coordination of formal consultation arrangements and oversight of subsequent activity as current structures are changed and new structures created and populated.
 You will play a pivotal role in a matrix team structure to ensure effective planning and execution, including providing advice and insight to the wider strategic change team, that people risk is identified and mitigated, and coherent approaches and solutions are developed.
 The role is pivotal to supporting the BRC in demonstrating it manages change well and that programme delivery success measure are met.

 Key Responsibilities